thomasperi/mojl/docs/v2.0.0-alpha.unreleased/api.md

 #### `cssTranspilerAdaptor`

-A Node.js module to use as an adapter for a CSS transpiler such as LESS or SASS.
+A Node.js module to use as an adaptor for a CSS transpiler such as LESS or SASS.

 | Type   | Default
 |--------|---------------------